maheini/CarbPro/README.md

 If you have the possibility to deploy this app on iOS and publish it to the App Store I would highly support that.
 If you face any problems, just contact me :)

+## Supported languages

+Carbpro has english and german language support.
+Feel free if you like to add one more :)

 ## Feature requested or Issue found?

 Every idea is welcome.
 Feel free to contribute via creating issues or pulling requests.